uccser/cs-unplugged/docs/source/developer/dev.rst

       not** link to the template from the topic application.
-This is because a curriculum integration only has to be linked to a topic (at the very least) in order for it to be loaded into the database, i.e. it is possible for a curriculum integration to be loaded into the database without it being assigned to alesson.
+This is because a curriculum integration only has to be linked to a topic (at the very least) in order for it to be loaded into the database, i.e. it is possible for a curriculum integration to be loaded into the database without it being assigned to a lesson.

     - Programming Exercises - a list of programming exercises.
 This **does not** link to the template from the topic application.
 This is because a programming exercise